yoshida-lab/XenonPy/docs/source/installation.rst

 We have no plane to support Python 2.x.
 One of the main reasons is that the ``pymatgen`` library will discontinuing Python 2 support from 2019.
 See this `this link <http://pymatgen.org/#py3k-only-with-effect-from-2019-1-1>`_ for details.

-Also note that XenonPy use PyTorch_ as to accelerate the neural network model training.
+Also note that XenonPy use PyTorch_ to accelerate the neural network model training.
 If you instal XenonPy with PyTorch in windows os, some additional tools will be needed.
 We are highly recommend that you install the `Visual C++ Build Tools <http://landinghub.visualstudio.com/visual-cpp-build-tools>`_ before the package installing.
 Also, through the installation screen of Visual C++ Build Tools, you need to check-on the **windows 8.1 / 10 SDK options**.